LarsNorlander/dev-diary/python.md

 ### 3:04 PM

 Finished reading the chapter "Data types as objects" and got to learn about special methods and how Python handles types. 🦆 Honestly, Duck Typing feels really strange if you come from something like Java where everything is defined.
 The idea of creating your own list without implementing a list interface feels weird.
 I mean, I guess you could prevent making mistakes by doing TDD and doing it right, but I think I prefer Java's style for now.
 We'll see. 😂

+## July 23, 2018

+### 7:56 AM

+Got to finish the chapter "Packages" in The Quick Python Book and got to understand how packages work and what constitutes to a Python package.
+Also, apparently in Python, a flat structure is better than a nested one.